-In an HA setting, you should configure two RMs to use different ports (for example, ports on different hosts).
-To facilitate this, YARN uses the notion of an RM Identifier (rm-id).
-Each RM has a unique rm-id, and all the RPC configurations (cronfigurations (< <rpc-address>.<rm-id>.
-Clients, ApplicationMasters, and NodeManagers use these RPC addresses to talk to the active RM automatically, even after a failover.
-To achieve this, they cycle through the list of RMs in the configuration.
+In an HA setting, you should configure two ResourceManagers to use different ports (for example, ports on different hosts).
+To facilitate this, YARN uses the notion of an ResourceManager Identifier (m-id).
+Each ResourceManager has a unique rm-id, and all the RPC configurations (crpc-address; for example yarn.resourcemanager.address) for that ResourceManager can be configured via c-address>.cm-id>.
+Clients, ApplicationMasters, and NodeManagers use these RPC addresses to talk to the active ResourceManager automatically, even after a failover.
+To achieve this, they cycle through the list of ResourceManagers in the configuration.
 This is done automatically and doesn't require any configuration (as it does in HDFS and MapReduce (MRv1)).